brucepro/community/clients-status.md

 ### Faucet

-The Faucet project was released by a community member.
+The Faucet project was released by a community member and other members of the project/community have been contributing.
 The source code for this Software Package can be found at:

-- [nem2-faucet][faucet]
+- [symbol-faucet][faucet]

 #### Stories